ardalis/DevIQ-gatsby/src/docs/practices/parse-dont-validate.md

 Consider `int.Parse(string input)`.

 The input string might be a relatively short sequence of numeric digits (perhaps prefixed with a `-`).
-But if it's anything else, it's still a valid `string`, but it won't be a valid `int`.
+But if it's anything else, it's still a valid `string`, but it won't be a valid `int`, and thus the `Parse()` operation will fail with an exception.
 If your application needs a numeric value to use within certain methods or functions, it's much better to convert an input string to an integer value and then pass that than to pass around a string everywhere and validate that it can represent an integer as needed.

 You can use parsers and this practice alongside [Value Objects](/domain-driven-design/value-object), which are immutable data structures.
-By taking less structured primitive data and parsing it into Value Objects, your software will be less error-prone and you'll have fewer variables to keep track of.
+By taking less structured primitive data and parsing it into Value Objects, your software will be less error-prone and you'll have fewer variables to keep track of (in your head).

 ## DateTime as an Example

-Another great example of this approach is the DateTime type available in .NET and other frameworks/libraries.
+A great example of this approach is the DateTime type available in .NET (and other frameworks/libraries).
 Imagine if this type didn't exist, and you needed a way to represent date and time values down to the second in your application.
 You might pass around a string that would need to be parsed anywhere it was used as a date and/or time value.
 At which point, hopefully you can see that ideally you would only perform the parsing operation once, after which you'd have a non-string type representing the date and time value.

 But alternately you might have methods with argument lists like `(int year, int month, int day, int hour, int minute, int second)`.
 Six integer values, each with separate acceptable ranges.
 You might then perform validation on these 6 values within such a method before proceeding with its actual logic.
 Such *shotgun validation* tends to clutter up code and obscure the real work, while also frequently missing validation of some inputs in some contexts.

 The beauty of the DateTime type is that developers can be confident that it is always valid. **That's the point of parsing - to produce a higher level more constrained type that doesn't require validation because it cannot be invalid.**